|Course Title||Course Number||Semester Taken||Credits||Prerequisites|

 Students must maintain a grade of C or better in all surgical technology courses.
 Applicants to this program are required to undergo a Criminal Offender Record Information (CORI) check and a Sex Offender Registry Information (SORI) check.

-Admission to the surgical technology program does not guarantee clinical placement.
 The outcome of the CORI check may impact the student’s ability to participate in the clinical experience.
 For further information, see the Department chair.

 Students must apply to the program through Admissions and Enrollment Services and: